cermakjiri/with-webauthn/README.md

 ### How to start the project locally?

 1. Initialize package manager:
    Make sure you're running Node v20.
-Then initialize a package manager (corepack) by calling:
+Then initialize a package manager:

     ```sh
     corepack enable
     corepack install
     ```

-    It finds `packageManager` field and install Yarn 4.
+    It finds `packageManager` field and installs Yarn 4.

 2. Install dependencies: